MrDomani/delo/README.md

 In this package, we propose **DElo** (DE with adaptation based on Elo rating system).
 Elo rating, originally used in chess, is a way to measure dynamic fitness.

 ## Installation
-Navigate to folder `/src/delo` and execute command
+Navigate to repository root folder and execute command
 ```
 pip install -e .
 ```